yy311/yy311.github.io/index.md

 Deputy Director, Ministry of Education Key Lab of Image Processing and Intelligent Control, <br  />
 Huazhong University of Science and Technology </p>

+<p> We are hiring postdocs and faculties, please contact me if you are interested.  </p>

 <b>News:</b>
 <p><small>Jul.
 2018 — Students' Most Favored Mentor Award, HUST.</small></p>